mhausenblas/temporal-opa/README.md

 If you want to play around with the above  yourself, you can use the [Rego Playground](https://play.openpolicyagent.org/p/6v2EfFSq3l) containing the [rules](timewindow.rego).

-## Finding stuff in logs
+## Event ordering in logs and metrics

-Input: log, question: in what order did two events happen?
+In this section we assume we have some sort of structured logs or metrics as an input and want to figure out in what order certain events happened?
+For example, `before`/`after` or if a time span is given, are they overlapping or not.

-## Verifying access
+## Auditing

 Input: audit trail, question: has X been accessed out of business hour time?